 Regina is ranked in the top tier in Chambers USA: America’s Leading Lawyers for Business for New York employee benefits and executive compensation.
 She also is listed in The Best Lawyers in America and The Legal 500 U.S. She was named Best Lawyers’ 2017 New York City Employee Benefits (ERISA) Law Lawyer of the Year.

-Bindu is a Managing Director in the New York Office and one of the firm’s senior technical consultants.
-She has over 15 years of experience advising clients on the US and international legal, tax and regulatory aspects of designing and structuring incentive programs, employment agreements, and severance and change-of control plans.
-Bindu has worked with both domestic and foreign publicly traded and privately held companies, as well as IPO companies.
+Bindu has over twenty years of experience advising clients on the regulatory aspects of designing and structuring equity incentive programs, employment agreements, and severance and change-of control plans.
+Bindu has worked with both domestic and foreign publicly traded and privately held companies, as well as pre-IPO companies.

-Bindu is a member of the New York State Bar, and received her J.D. and B.S. (with distinction) degrees from New York University.
-She has authored several of the firm’s client alerts and regulatory comment letters, and writes and speaks frequently at regional and national American Bar Association, American Law Institute, NASPP and Practicing Law Institute events.
+Bindu is a member of the New York State Bar and received her J.D. and B.S. (with distinction) degrees from New York University.
+She writes and speaks frequently at regional and national ABA, American Law Institute, NASPP and PLI events.

 Kelly counsels clients on a variety of high-profile, high-stakes issues.
 Her background in politics continues to shape her focus of helping clients “win” at key decision points.
 Many of these clients are in regulated industries, such as the energy, media, airline, healthcare, gaming and telecommunications sectors, where a premium is placed on the intersection of sophisticated communications with political and regulatory processes.